Life of Joseph Smith from 1827 to 1830: Loss of 116 manuscript pages

+After visiting his home in Palmyra, Harris then returned to Harmony in the middle of April 1828 and began acting as Smith's scribe while Smith dictated what he later would call the Book of Lehi.
+Harris reported that for at least part of Smith's early translation, Smith used his seer stone to translate, rather than the Urim and Thummim, because the stone was more convenient.
+Smith also at least sometimes made use of a curtain; Harris stated that one time during the translation, Smith raised a curtain between him and Harris, because "the presence of the Lord was so great", or sometimes Smith dictated to Harris from upstairs or from a different room.

 By the middle of June 1828, Smith had dictated about 116 manuscript pages of text, beginning with a story about a man named Lehi in Jerusalem, and ending with a story about King Benjamin, one of his descendants, in the Americas.
 Harris, however, was having marital problems with his wife Lucy, who was upset about not being able to see the plates.
 Hoping to appease her, and to quell his own doubts, Harris convinced a reluctant Smith to allow him to take the 116 manuscript pages with him on a visit back home in Palmyra.
 Because the manuscript was the only copy, however, Smith made Harris sign a written oath that he would show the pages only to five specified people in his family.

 While Harris visited Palmyra, Emma gave birth to the young couple's first child, but the boy was deformed and stillborn, leaving Emma deathly ill for about two weeks.
 Not hearing word from Harris for three weeks, Smith traveled in July 1828 to Palmyra and learned that Harris had lost the manuscript pages, and had been avoiding him.
 Despite his oath, Harris had been exhibiting the manuscript to numerous visitors, and somehow it had disappeared from the drawer where he kept it.

 Smith was despondent over losing his child and the manuscript.
 He had had great hopes for his first-born child, reportedly telling people that the child would see the plates, and that he would assist in the translation.
-When he heard the manuscript was lost, he exclaimed, "Oh, my God! ...
-All is lost! all is lost!
-What shall I do?
-I have sinned—it is I who tempted the wrath of God."
 After returning to Harmony without Harris, Smith dictated to Emma his first written revelation, which rebuked him for losing the manuscript pages, but pinned most of the blame upon Harris.
-However, the revelation assured Smith that all was not lost, because if Smith repented of what he had done, God would "only cause thee to be afflicted for a season, and thou art still chosen, and wilt again be called to the work".

 During this period, Smith also reportedly joined a local Methodist Episcopal Church Sunday school class in Harmony.
 This church was attended by Emma's family, and led by Nathaniel Lewis, Isaac Hale's brother-in-law.
 His membership, however, was resisted by several members who were aware of his treasure hunting activities, and Smith voluntarily withdrew his membership.